-How do I annotate a class or method?
+How do I check if a class represent a primitive type?

 package org.kodejava.lang.reflect;